← Back to ResourcesBreed Guides

 Day 7+0%100%

-If diarrhea or vomiting occurs at any stage, drop back to the previous ratio for 3–5 days before progressing.
-Sensitive Greyhounds may need a 14-day transition rather than 7.
+If diarrhea or vomiting starts at any stage, drop back to the previous ratio for 3 to 5 days before moving on.
+Sensitive Greyhounds may need a 14-day transition instead of 7.

 Frequently Asked Questions

-~30–50% of new retired racers develop loose stool in 24–72 hours.
-Bland diet (chicken + rice 1:2) for 3–5 days, slow transition back, FortiFlora probiotic.
-Vet if past 5 days or with vomiting/lethargy.
+Around 30 to 50% of new retired racers get loose stool in 24 to 72 hours.
+Bland diet (chicken and rice 1:2) for 3 to 5 days, slow transition back, FortiFlora probiotic.
+Vet if past 5 days or with vomiting or lethargy.

 Pro Plan SSS, Royal Canin GI (vet prescription), Hill's Sensitive, Acana Singles.
 Calgary stockists: Pet Planet, Tail Blazers, Tisol.
-Start with rescue's food, transition slowly.
+Start with the rescue's food and transition slowly.

 Grain-free food for Greyhounds?

-No — FDA DCM investigation.
+No. FDA DCM investigation.
 Choose kibble with whole grains from brands with vet nutritionists (Purina, Royal Canin, Hill's, Eukanuba).
-Only grain-free with confirmed allergy + vet plan.
+Only go grain-free with a confirmed allergy and a vet plan.

 Bloat (GDV) prevention through feeding?